kencan7749/pytorch_cnn_preferred/README.md

 ## Description

-  This repository contains Python codes for generating preferred image/video of the target units in a CNN model.
-The preferred image is based on the "activation maximum" method which generates images such that target unit(s) can have high activation value (vectors).
+  This repository contains Python codes for generating a preferred image/video of the target units in a CNN model.
+The preferred image is generated based on the "activation maximum" method which generates images such that the target unit(s) can have high activation value (vectors).

-  Here, we can generate preferred image in arbitrary CNN model written in pytorch.
+  Here, we can generate a preferred image in arbitrary CNN model written in pytorch.
 I already tried pretrained AlexNet, VGG19, ResNet50, Densenet121, Inception-v3, provided by torchvision.
 I also tried 3D CNN optimized for video input such as C3D ([pretrained on Sports1M dataset](https://github.com/DavideA/c3d-pytorch)), and 3D ResNet50 inflated from 2D RGB model  ([pertained on Moments in time dataset](https://github.com/metalbubble/moments_models )).
 Please try to your own CNN.
 Enjoy!

 ## Requirements

 I checked this repository work correctly in this environment:

 - Python 3.6
-- Numpy
+- Numpy 1.14.2
-- Scipy
+- Scipy 0.19.0
-- PIL
+- PIL 5.0.0
 - Pytorch 0.4.1
-- Torchvison
+- Torchvison 0.2.1

 ## Usage

-The key component is extracting intemediate layer activation.
+The key component is extracting intermediate layer activation.
 See `example/Instruct_extracting_intermediate_feature.ipynb` and try to run it.

 Generating preferred image code is at `example/preferred_image_shortest_demo.ipynb`.
 You can generate preferred image without concerning any parameters.
 If you consider the parameters carefully, check `example/preferred_image_demo_simpleCNN_conv` or `example/preferred_image_demo_complexCNN_conv.ipynb`.